marin774/Jingle-CalcOverlay-Plugin/setup.md

 <img width="568" height="446" alt="image" src="https://github.com/user-attachments/assets/bd25e98e-564f-4975-ab88-bf216ead68a7" />

 Click "Preview Eye Throws Overlay".
 This will open a new window that displays a dummy eye throw measurement.
-You can see how your layout might look like in OBS.
+You can see how your layout might look like in OBS/Toolscreen.

 - **Shown measurements** - number of displayed rows for measurements, between 1 and 5
 - **Overworld coords** - same as the Ninjabrain Bot setting (chunk, 8-8 or 4-4)